Being prepared before you start nursing school will help you make better decisions later on.

 If you want to teach at the university level, work in nursing research, or take on executive-level roles, a doctoral degree might be your best bet.
 Depending on your goals, there are several options to consider, including a Doctor of Nursing Practice, Doctor of Nursing Science, Doctor of Philosophy, and Doctor of Education in Nursing.

-Before you even begin applying to nursing programs, it’s crucial to decide what you’re looking for.
-Picking the right programs to apply for involves asking yourself questions such as:
+Before you even begin applying, it’s crucial to decide what you’re looking for.
+Picking the right nursing programs to apply for involves asking yourself questions such as:

 Something to consider is attending information sessions at the various schools you might be interested in.
 This can give you a better feel for the specifics of the program and help you decide if it’s the right fit.
 Some schools may even let you sit in on certain classes or meet with professors.